 Key Stage Two: (Year 3, Year 4, Year 5 and Year 6)

-ICT skills are developed systematically and children learn to use computers as a tool to aid learning across the curriculum.
-Italian is also taught.
+Computing skills are developed systematically and children learn to use computers as a tool to aid learning across the curriculum.
+Italian is also taught in Key Stage 2.